ConnorStew/plant-water-monitor/README.md

   - Plays a welcome sound on startup.
   - Lights up a connected LED based on water level.

+## Sounds and Test CLI

-I've haven't included any generic sounds, so you'll need to add your own if you want to reproduce the build.
+I haven't included any generic sounds, so you'll need to add your own if you want to reproduce the build.

 Add your sounds to the following folders before deploying:
   - water-monitor/audio/sounds/dry